aabbtree77/twinpeekz/README.md

 Tricky: Reading fragment's world position from the depth buffer of the hdr stage in the volumetric ligthing shader.

 Implicit behaviour.
 [This code](https://github.com/guzba/gltfviewer) does not use "glActiveTexture()" to activate the texture unit, yet the rendering still works even without setting up a certain sampler2D uniform to render the mesh colors.
 It turns out that a single sampler2D uniform in the fragment shader gets implicitly linked to the default zero texture unit, i.e. see [this SO](https://stackoverflow.com/questions/10868958/what-does-sampler2d-store).
-Texture units vs texture ids...
+Texture units are not texture ids.

 ## What (Not) To Do Next

 * Rewrite everything in Nim, focus on mesh instancing and complete scene export from Blender, in GLTF 2.0.

-* Reliable loading: Automatic mesh scale, failback/failover w.r.t. broken file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no
-MetallicRoughnessTexture in Sponza.gltf.
+* Reliable GLTF: failback/failover w.r.t. broken file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no MetallicRoughnessTexture in Sponza.gltf.
+Fall back to pseudo-PBR.
+Warn/adjust unusual mesh scales.

 * CSM, AA, baking, culling, LOD popping?
-Unlikely, but one needs a tighter frustum.
-Track its dimensions.
+Unlikely, but one needs a tighter adaptive frustum for each light and a camera.

 * [Vulkan](https://github.com/oakes/vulkan_triangle_nim/blob/master/src/core.nim)?
 Let's stick to OpenGL and Ubuntu.